Skip to main content

 ResourcesShort bucket names ([BUCKET-NAME], [BUCKET-NAME]/*)Full S3 ARNs (arn:aws:s3:::[BUCKET-NAME], arn:aws:s3:::[BUCKET-NAME]/*)

-See Bucket Access Policies for the full schema and examples.
+See Bucket access policies for the full schema and examples.

 Step 5: Configure your environment

-1. Ensure you are using the correct version of the AWS CLI.
+1. Ensure you’re using the correct version of the AWS CLI.
 The minimum required version is awscli >= 2.33.2.
-If using Python SDKs, it requires boto3 >= 1.42.5.
+If you use Python SDKs, the minimum required version is boto3 >= 1.42.5.

 Check the AWS CLI version